 The role of the Council of Governors is to:

 - Approve the appointment of the chief executive

 - Receive the annual report and accounts

 Read the CNWL Constitution - 15 September 2020 (opens pdf)

 Click the links below to hear some of our current governors talking about their roles and what it means to be a CNWL governor.

 Members’ views are represented at the Council of Governors by governors who are elected and appointed for specific groups of members, known as constituencies.
 Constituencies include:

 The Council of Governors meets quarterly and all meetings are open to the public.
-Meetings are chaired by Professor Dorothy Griffiths, Chair for CNWL.
+Meetings are chaired by Tom Kibasi, Chair for CNWL.